netd-tud/riot-exercises/10-sock/README.md

 ```

 Using this, write a shell command `udps` that receives a port as an argument, which starts a thread
 that receives UDP messages on that given port.
+Test this with another group using their
+implementation from Task 01.

 ## Task 03